morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 ```
 Note: This is a single-state adapter.
+The Windows driver is supplied on a small flash drive.
 Note: This adapter uses the mt7921aun chipset.
 ```